 We all pretty much know most of what has happened over the past few months, losing David too soon was very sad, and difficult.
 But, I want to share the one thing that happened that I think is extra special – make sure you have a kleenex!

-Remember what I said about Bowie wanting to write musicals, well, in the end he did.
-Three years ago Bowie began writing his first musical ‘Lazarus’, a sequel to ‘The Man Who Fell to Earth’ the movie Bowie starred in back in 1976, based on the 1963 novel of the same name by Walter Tevis.
+Remember what I said about Bowie wanting to write musicals, well, in the end, well 3 years before the end, Bowie began writing his first musical ‘Lazarus’, a sequel to ‘The Man Who Fell to Earth’ the movie Bowie starred in back in 1976, based on the 1963 novel of the same name by Walter Tevis.
 The musical was written with Irish playwright Enda Walsh.
 ‘Lazarus’ continued the story of Thomas Jerome Newton, an alien who had come to Earth in search of water to save his home planet, now played by Michael C. Hall, of Dexter, and Six Feet Under.
 Newton is now stranded on Earth and has locked himself away from the world, drinking gin and watching TV, tormented by his past calling himself “a dying man who can’t die”.
 In the story an apparition of a 13 year old girl comes to him, playing Jesus to his Lazarus.
 Is it coincidence that this character is the same age Bowie’s daughter was when he wrote it?
 ‘Lazarus’ ran from November 18, 2015 to January 19, 2016 in New York City, the show included some of Bowie’s biggest hits, such as Changes, Heroes, Absolute Beginners and Life on Mars as well as new songs including Lazarus, sung by Michael Hall, which Bowie also recorded himself for his last album, Blackstar.
 During the ‘Lazarus’ rehearsals that Bowie was well enough to attend he heard his songs being sung back to him for the first time, and according to James Nicola, artistic director of the New York Theatre Workshop that produced the show, Bowie took great pleasure in watching ‘Lazarus’ take shape.
 “What I always saw in him was the face of a delighted and amazed child, who was seeing something come to life that was unexpected and joyful.”
 Now, keep in mind some of what Bowie said of his song Changes, “it started out as a parody of a nightclub song, a kind of throwaway”, and on another occasion he said “it turned into this monster that nobody would stop asking for at concerts: ‘Dye-vid, Dye-vid – do Changes!’
 I had no idea it would become such a popular thing”.
 At one of the ‘Lazarus’ rehearsals co-star Cristin Militia, of How I Met Your Mother and Fargo, performed a dark angst-ridden version of Changes, Bowie smiled.
 “I’m so glad I wrote that song”, he said.

 Time may change me, but I can’t trace time